cs4241-19a/fp/README.md

 Our project: https://fp-ekirschner-agarza.glitch.me/

 ### Our Team
-Elizabeth Kirschner
-Alejandra Garza
+Elizabeth Kirschner and Alejandra Garza

-3. An outline of the technologies you used and how you used them.
-4. What challenges you faced in completing the project.
-5. What each group member was responsible for designing / developing.

 ## Decription

-Since we are bot CS and IMGD double majors, we wanted to make a game that will serve as a portfolio piece using the mini-game engine Perlenspiel, which was by WPI's very own Professor Brian Moriarty: https://perlenspiel.net/
+Since we are bot CS and IMGD double majors, we wanted to make a game that will serve as a portfolio piece using the mini-game engine Perlenspiel, which was created by WPI's very own Professor Brian Moriarty: https://perlenspiel.net/

-Our original goal was to created our ownversion of the Impossible Game:
+Our original goal was to created our own version of the Impossible Game:

 ![alt text](https://github.com/elizabethkirschner/fp/blob/master/screenshots/impossible_game.gif)